CarlFlo/bord/README.md

 Each of the logging functions above will return **True** if the message could be logged and **False** if it was blocked by a setting.
 Each of the functions, except **Custom**, can be treated like **log.Printf** and **fmt.printf**.
 [Click here](https://golang.org/pkg/fmt/) for documentation on formatting.

 ## Options & Customization

-To customize the logging messages that get displayed can the following syntax be used to change the settings.
+To customize the logging messages that get displayed, the following syntax be used to change the settings.

 ```go
 // To turn on indivudual logging